Zhiar Ali: Housing and occupational discrimination

 During an interview, Ali discussed the difficulties with being part of the LGBT+ community and finding housing, reporting that many LGBT+ youth are denied rent or properties are not sold to them, so they are forced to marry the opposite gender to obtain a residence.
 He also talked about how the Directorate of Non-Governmental Organizations have made it impossible to register LGBT organizations in the region.

 Yeksani reports that, in addition to housing discrimination, there is also occupational discrimination, with LGBT individuals not promoted or even fired from their jobs due to their sexual orientation.
 To solve the situation, the group demands anti-discrimination laws be put in place, which is also "sending a clear message that discrimination and violence against the LGBT community are not tolerated."

 Music career

+Ali is signed by performance rights organisation Broadcast Music, Inc. and is represented by Sentric Music for publishing.
+His music is distributed by Amuse.

 On May 9, 2022, Ali made his musical debut by independently releasing a single titled "Miles Away" on music streaming platforms including Spotify and Apple Music.
+The song is a slow ballade featuring piano, strings, and violin.

+His second single, "Metamorphosis", featuring an electronic track, was released on March 1, 2024 on streaming platforms.
+On August 16, 2024, Ali released his third single, "Cloud Nine".
+On October 10, 2024, he released his fourth single, a Daft Punk inspired track, "Limerence", and also announced that he will be performing it live alongside Cloud Nine at Villa Concordia in Utrecht.
+Limerence made it into Amuse's editorial playlist, Selected by Amuse, as the third top track of January 2025.

+On February 22, 2025, Ali released a single, "Crazy Fool", featuring rapper Honey-B-Sweet.
+It was announced that Ali would be performing at the next edition of queer party Apoqalypse in Tilburg on May 3 as a DJ.
+He released a confessional ballad titled "Catharsis" on July 30, 2025.
+It was also performed live on May 30, 2025.